rmelikov/gravastar/README.md

 And upon further advisory, I know that this will not be a paper and will ultimately be a book after I will finish with the anchor paper, `Gravastar9.6.3.md`.
 The planned book title is:

-####  Theory of Perfection: From Principle of Superposition to Gravastar
+####  Theory of Holographic Perfection: From Principle of Superposition to Gravastar

 and one of the key ideas of the book will be right at the beginning.
 The book will start with, **"In the beginning, there was the Principle of Superposition..."**